yevrah/stack/docs/002_sessions.md

 **NO!** That's an awful idea, why were you even thinking of that?
 Honestly, some people...

-Cookies are already pretty poor in terms of security, but browser local/session storage is even worse!
+Cookies are already pretty poor in terms of security, but browser local/session stores are even worse!
 It's much easier to steal data from them via XSS/CSRF attacks.

 We also want our sessions to be authorized **during** the server-side rendering process and not **after**.
 That is, we should check if the user is able to visit a page while SKS is rendering the page instead of after it has been sent to the user.
 And since local/session storage only exists on the user's browser, we have no way of getting the tokens during the rendering process.